flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 Get our [simBrief Profile](../installation.md#simbrief-airframe).

-{==

-Please note the following:
+!!! info "Please Note the Following"
     - The cargo hold field now depicts either metric tons or thousands of pounds, depending on the unit selected in the EFB Settings for aircraft configuration.
     - **Highly recommend** ensuring that you select the same weights (kg or lb) in the EFB and in simBrief's OFP/Airframe before importing to prevent any mismatch in values.

+!!! warning "Cold and Dark Startup"

     When starting the aircraft from a **Cold and Dark** state, please be aware of the following important information:

     - **INIT FUEL PRED** must be completed before departure.
 (This is detailed in our [beginner guide](../../pilots-corner/beginner-guide/preparing-mcdu.md#init-fuel-pred).
 Please ensure that you complete this step when preparing the MCDU.)
     - Failure to complete the `INIT FUEL PRED` page before starting an engine will display `INITIALIZE WEIGHT/CG` in amber on the MCDU Scratchpad.
     - When there is a GW mismatch of more than 7 tonnes between the values calculated aerodynamically and the value calculated using the inputted ZFW and fuel flow `CHECK
     WEIGHT` will be displayed in amber on the MCDU Scratchpad.

     See [flyPadOS 3 - Development Version](flypados3/settings.md#aircraft-options--pin-programs) settings page if you wish to change the weight unit used by the aircraft systems.

-==}

 #### Loading Guide